PREVIEW-Tennis-Nadal the man to beat, Osaka eyes return to glory at Indian Wells | Sports-Games

 He followed that up by winning his fourth title in Acapulco last month and has not lost in 15 matches this season.
 "Rafa Nadal is now 35-years-old and he's never had a start to the season like this one," Indian Wells tournament director and former player Tommy Haas said on a recent podcast.

 "He's the guy to beat here, there's no doubt about it.
-And he obviously enjoys it here very much," Haas said of Nadal, who has won the Masters 1000 tournament three times.
+And he enjoys it here very much," Haas said of Nadal, a three-time winner of the Masters 1000 tournament.
 As a bonus, while in the Southern California desert, Nadal will stay at tournament owner and billionaire Larry Ellison's private resort, Porcupine Creek Golf Club.

 "He can play 18 to 36 holes of golf every day if he wants to," Haas said.
 "He likes it there and wants to stay for as long as he can.
 If he's healthy, watch out."